zzxwill/oss/intl.en-US/Developer Guide/Static website hosting/Configure static website hosting.md

 http://<Bucket>.oss-cn-hangzhou.aliyuncs.com/
 ```

+**Note:** When you use an OSS endpoint in Mainland China regions or the Hongkong region to access a web file through the Internet , the Content-Disposition: 'attachment=filename;' is automatically added to the Response Header, and the web file is downloaded as an attachment.
+If you access OSS with a user domain, the Content-Disposition: 'attachment=filename;' will not be added to the Response Header.
+For more information about using the user domain to access OSS, see [Bind a custom domain name](reseller.en-US/Developer Guide/Access and control/Bind a custom domain name.md#).

 For users to manage static websites hosted on the OSS more easily, the OSS provides two functions:

 -   Index Document Support